Python tracer getting started guide↑

 Retrieve the trace file↑

-Once you call the application, a cs-tracer/ repository
+Once you’ve called the application, a cs-tracer/ repository

 will be located at the root of your project.
 This repository contains a compressed trace file named cs_trace_<DATE-AND-TIME>.cst.gz.